Aimé Césaire: Student, educator and poet

-Aimé Césaire was born in Basse-Pointe, Martinique, French Carribbean, in 1913.
+Aimé Césaire was born in Basse-Pointe, Martinique, French Caribbean, in 1913.
 His father was a tax inspector, and his mother was a dressmaker.
-He was a lower class citizen but still learned to read and write.
+"Although in his Cahier he evoked his childhood as poverty-stricken and squalid, his family was part of the island's small, black middle class."
 His family moved to the capital of Martinique, Fort-de-France, in order for Césaire to attend the only secondary school on the island, Lycée Victor Schœlcher.
+He was not happy there, and found the town's racial and class bigotry to be upsetting.

+They lived near Mount Pelée, and Césaire often described himself as possessing similar characteristics to the volcano—impulsive, unpredictable, and explosive.

-He considered himself of Igbo descent from Nigeria, and considered his first name Aimé a retention of an Igbo name; though the name is of French origin, ultimately from the Old French word amée, meaning beloved, its pronunciation is similar to the Igbo eme, which forms the basis for many Igbo given names.
+He believed that he was of Igbo descent, and thought of his first name Aimé as a retention of an Igbo name; though the name is of French origin, ultimately from the Old French word amée, meaning beloved, its pronunciation is similar to the Igbo eme, which forms the basis for many Igbo given names.

 Césaire traveled to Paris to attend the Lycée Louis-le-Grand on an educational scholarship.
+There, he became acquainted with Léopold Sédar Senghor.
+Along with Léon Damas, whom Césaire had met in secondary school, they bonded over a shared intellectual interest in French poetry.

 In Paris, he passed the entrance exam for the École Normale Supérieure in 1935 and created the literary review L'Étudiant noir (The Black Student) with Léopold Sédar Senghor and Léon Damas.
 Manifestos by these three students in its third number (May–June 1935) initiated the Négritude movement later substantial in both pan-Africanist theory and the actual decolonization of the French Empire in Africa.

-In 1934 Césaire was invited to the Kingdom of Yugoslavia by his friend Petar Guberina where in Šibenik he started writing his poem “Notebook of a Return to the Native Land”, which was one of the first expressions of the concept of Négritude.
-Upon returning home to Martinique in 1936, Césaire began work on his long poem Cahier d'un retour au pays natal (Notebook of a Return to the Native Land), a vivid and powerful depiction of the ambiguities of Caribbean life and culture in the New World.
+In 1934, Césaire was invited by his friend Petar Guberina to the Kingdom of Yugoslavia, where in Šibenik he started writing his poem Notebook of a Return to the Native Land – one of the first expressions of the concept of Négritude.

+Upon returning home to Martinique in 1936, Césaire began work on his long poem Cahier d'un retour au pays natal (Notebook of a Return to the Native Land), a poetic exploration of Caribbean life and cultural complexities in the New World.
+The work was part of the Négritude movement.

 Césaire married fellow Martinican student Suzanne Roussi in 1937.
 Together they moved back to Martinique in 1939 with their young son.
-Césaire became a teacher at the Lycée Schoelcher in Fort-de-France, where he taught Frantz Fanon, becoming a great influence for Fanon as both a mentor and contemporary.
+Césaire became a teacher at the Lycée Schoelcher in Fort-de-France, where Frantz Fanon was a student.
+He became a significant influence on Fanon's intellectual development and ideas, being the first person to read Fanon's manuscripts.
 Césaire also served as an inspiration for, but did not teach, writer Édouard Glissant.